 Download and install the wp fast cache plugin.
 This plugin helps speed up the loading time of your blog.
 Image optimization is important too to achieve faster loading time.

 I use Wp Smush for image optimization.
-It is very useful and effective image compression tool.
+It is a very useful and effective image compression tool.

 #10.
 Keep It Simple And Short.